dotnet/runtime/docs/project/glossary.md

 ASP.NET Core and UWP applications are built on.
 For more details, read [this blog post][introducing-net-core].

-.NET Core has become future of the platform and we refer to it just as .NET today.
+.NET Core has become future of the platform, and we refer to it just as .NET today.
 For more details, read [this blog post][introducing-net-5].

 ### .NET Framework

 **Also referred to as**: Desktop, full framework

 .NET Framework was the very first .NET runtime.
-It first shipped in 2002 and it has been updated on a regular basis since then.
+It first shipped in 2002, and it has been updated on a regular basis since then.

 The .NET Framework was designed to run on Windows only.
 Some versions of the